JustWhit3/osmanip/README.md

 First of all, you need to download the code: go to the [main page](https://github.com/JustWhit3/osmanip) of the repository and click on the upper right green button *Code*.
 Than click on *Download ZIP* and wait the download to be completed.

-Then open a fresh shell and move the downloaded zipped file to your home (or to any other place you prefer):
+Then open a fresh shell and move the downloaded zipped file to your home directory (or to any other place you prefer):
 ```shell
 mv Downloads/osmanip $HOME
 ```